 70 Percent of Sampled Tourniquets had Some Contamination

 Noting that their study reveals that 70 percent of sampled tourniquets bear some kind of contamination, researchers note, “These data reiterate the inherent risks that reusable tourniquets can pose to patient safety and care quality…the mandatory introduction of single-use disposable tourniquets in clinical settings should be considered as a potential resolution to our findings.”

 For vulnerable patients, serious illness may arrive in the form of a contaminated stethoscope, bedding, or the tourniquet from a simple blood draw.
 If you suffer serious injury in a healthcare setting, seek knowledgeable legal advice.

 Skilled Medical Malpractice Lawyers in D.C. and Baltimore can Help you Today

-With more than three decades of successful experience, the legal team at Schochor, Federico and Staton, P.A. aggressively protects the rights of injured clients and fights to achieve appropriate compensation on your behalf.
+With more than three decades of successful experience, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively protects the rights of injured clients and fights to achieve appropriate compensation on your behalf.
 Contact us or call 410-234-1000 to schedule a free consultation.